_ prefix to the column name and is often data about the data transformation process, rather than of the blockchain data itself.

 _created_atis populated when a record is first created.
 The value does not change thereafter, unless a full refresh of the table is done._updated_atis populated when a record is first created, and at all subsequent updates to any column in the table.
 The value starts out equivalent as_created_at.- Caveats about

 _updated_at: a.
+These timestamps represent changes in our primary database, which is Snowflake us-central1 or in the Allium App.
+It does not reflect when changes are made in our replicated regions. b.
 It can be updated even if thereβs no change to the record content.
-We sometimes do repeated upserts to the same record. b.
-There is no guarantee between the relationship of_updated_atand any time-related column in the table (e.g.block_timestamp). c.
-In most cases,_updated_atoccurs shortly afterblock_timestamp, depending on the latency of our data pipeline, but this is not always the case. d._updated_atcan be updated significantly later thanblock_timestampin cases such as (non-exhaustive):- the table is recreated (full refreshed)
+We sometimes do repeated upserts to the same record. c.
+There is no guarantee between the relationship of_updated_atand any time-related column in the table (e.g.block_timestamp). d.
+In most cases,_updated_atoccurs shortly afterblock_timestamp, depending on the latency of our data pipeline, but this is not always the case. e._updated_atcan be updated significantly later thanblock_timestampin cases such as (non-exhaustive):- the table is recreated (full refreshed)

 - patching old data on the table via upserts (